 Top 5 ingredients: 1.
 Chicken Meal, 2.
 Whole Grain Wheat, 3.
 Whole Grain Oats, 4.
 Whole Grain Sorghum, 5.
 Corn Gluten Meal

-This formula makes for one of the best puppy food for large breeds.
-Hill’s specifically takes note of the amount of calcium in their formula to ensure that it is within safe limits for large breed puppies.
-What’s more, this formula contains chondroitin and Glucosamine for optimum growth and muscle strength.
-Not just that, the vitamin E and C in this food for puppies helps greatly in supporting the dog’s immune system.
+This formula makes for one of the best puppy foods for large breeds.
+Hill’s controls the amount of calcium in their formula to ensure it is within safe limits for large breed puppies.
+What’s more, this formula contains chondroitin and glucosamine for optimum growth and muscle strength.
+Additionally, the vitamin E and C in this food for puppies help greatly in supporting the immune system.

 Top 5 ingredients: 1.
 Deboned Chicken, 2.
 Chicken Meal, 3.
 Brown Rice, 4.
 Oatmeal, 5.
 Barley